 - Snap Size – What increments would you like the snapping to occur from the point of reference.

 Snap Size Control

 The snap size attribute will directly modify the size of the structure that is being displayed in order to make it easier for the user to snap to the correct increments.
 For instance, a small snap of 5 mm will shrink the model down to a size that makes this easy to work with.
-This can be controlled at anytime and is useful to control the following behaviour:
+This can be controlled at any time and is useful to control the following behavior: